 Flexibility is central to the design of Goosehead’s headquarters.
 Employees can choose to focus independently, as a small group or as a team.
 By offering a workplace designed for diverse workstyles, Goosehead employees can maximize their productivity while in the office.

 All Goosehead employees have assigned workstations where they can concentrate on independent work.

-Focus rooms are enclosed spaces allowing three to four team members can meet to for small team meetings or devote time to group projects.
+Focus rooms are enclosed spaces allowing three to four team members a space for small team meetings or a place to devote time to group projects.
 The focus rooms provide an area to conduct private conversations in smaller, more casual settings.

 These breakout areas foster a synergy among coworkers that encourages communication, collaboration and creativity – all part of Goosehead’s corporate culture.

 Goosehead’s office offers an array of open seating options for spontaneous one-on-one meetings.